jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByCommentPostID(_findByCommentPostID int64) ([]*Comment, error)
 ```
-FindByCommentPostID searchs against the primary key comment_post_ID and will return []*Comment,error This method is a programatically generated finder for Comment
+FindByCommentPostID searchs against the database table field comment_post_ID and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go